The structure of interval orders with no infinite antichain: Prime interval orders with no infinite antichains are at most countable

 We extract the following result from Theorem 24 of \cite{assous-pouzet}.

-\begin{theorem} Let $P$ be a poset with infinite uncountable cofinality $\nu$.
+\begin{theorem} Let $P$ be an ordered set with infinite uncountable cofinality $\nu$.
 Then $P$ is pure if and only if $P$ is a lexicographical sum $\sum_{\alpha\in K} P_\alpha$ where $K$ is a chain of order type $\nu$. \end{theorem}

+We will need the next three lemmas to prove that an uncountable scattered interval order with no infinite antichains cannot be prime.

 \begin{lemma} Let $P$ be an interval order with no infinite antichain.
-Then every ideal in $P$ is pure. \end{lemma} \begin{proof} Let $I$ be an ideal in $P$.
-If $I$ has a largest element, then it is pure.
-If not, let $x\in I$.
-Then $Q:=P\setminus \myuparrow x$ is an initial segment.
-As such $Q:=J\cup \mydownarrow L$ where $L$ is an antichain and $J$ is either empty or a nonprincipal ideal (Lemma \ref{lem:is2}).
-Since $L$ is finite it is majorized in $I$, since $J$ is non principal, if nonempty it is also majorized (Lemma \ref{lem:is3}).
-Hence $Q$ is majorized.
-This proves that $I$ is pure. \end{proof}
+Then every ideal in $P$ is pure. \end{lemma} \begin{proof} Let \(I\) be an ideal of \(P\).
+If \(I\) has a largest element, then \(I\) is pure.
+Suppose therefore that \(I\) has no largest element.